 - NOTE: Security solutions are designed to act as deterrents.
 These deterrents may not prevent a product from being mishandled or stolen. - NOTE: Before you send your computer for service, back up and delete confidential files, and remove all password settings. - NOTE: Some features listed in this chapter may not be available on your computer. - NOTE: Your computer supports Computrace, which is an online security-based tracking and recovery service available in select regions.
 If the computer is stolen, Computrace can track the computer if the unauthorized user accesses the Internet.
 You must purchase the software and subscribe to the service in order to use Computrace.
-For information about ordering the Computrace software, go to the HP website at http://www.hpshopping.com. - NOTE: If a webcam is installed or connected to the computer, and if the Face Recognition program is installed, you can set the security level for Face Recognition to balance the ease of use and the difficulty of breaching the security of the computer.
-See the Face Recognition software Help.
+For information about ordering the Computrace software, go to the HP website at http://hp-pt.absolute.com. - NOTE: If a webcam is installed or connected to the computer, and if the Face Recognition program is installed, you can set the security level for Face Recognition to balance the ease of use and the difficulty of breaching the security of the computer.
+Refer to the HP ProtectTools Getting Started guide or the Face Recognition software Help.

-Computer risk Security feature Unauthorized use of the computer HP ProtectTools Security Manager, in combination with a password, smart card, contactless card, registered face scenes, registered fingerprints, or other authentication credential.
-Unauthorized access to Computer Setup (f10) BIOS administrator password in Computer Setup Unauthorized access to the contents of a hard drive DriveLock password in Computer Setup Unauthorized startup from an optical drive, diskette drive, or internal network adapter Boot options feature in Computer Setup Unauthorized access to a Windows user account Windows user password Unauthorized access to data Firewall software Windows updates Drive Encryption for HP ProtectTools

-Computer risk Security feature Unauthorized removal of the computer Security cable slot (used with an optional security cable)
+Computer risk Security feature Unauthorized use of the computer HP Client Security, in combination with a password, smart card, contactless card, registered face scenes, registered fingerprints, or other authentication credential Unauthorized access to Computer Setup (f10) BIOS administrator password in Computer Setup Unauthorized access to the contents of a hard drive DriveLock password or Automatic DriveLock password in Computer Setup Unauthorized startup from an optional external optical drive (select models only), optional external hard drive (select models only), or internal network adapter Boot options feature in Computer Setup Unauthorized access to a Windows user account Windows user password Unauthorized access to data HP Drive Encryption software Windows Defender Unauthorized access to Computer Setup settings and other system identification information BIOS administrator password in Computer Setup Unauthorized removal of the computer Security cable slot (used with an optional security cable)